Ismail-Mekni/mxreflection/README.md

     Field 7 result: 3
     Field 8 result: 8

-MXReflection resolves a graph of dependencies between functions and arguments, it makes sure that there is no cycle in the field dependency.
+MxReflection resolves a graph of dependencies between functions and arguments, it makes sure that there is no cycle in the field dependency.

+## MxReflection and inheritance

+Inheritance in Java is a mechanism in which one object acquires all the properties and behaviors of a parent object.
+With MxReflection you can write expressions on the parent class fields and use it as arguments.
+Also, it is possible to have dependencies between parent and child classes field expressions.

+**Note: To generate the calculator with the factory the child class type should be the argument.**

+Example:

+    class Parent {

+        @Arg("f1")
+        String field1;

+        @Arg("f2")
+        int field2;

+        @Expression("f1 + f4 * f2")
+        @Arg("f3")
+        double field3;
+    }

+    class Child extends Parent {

+        @Arg("f4")
+        String field4;

+        @Arg("f5")
+        int field5;

+        @Expression("f5 * f3")
+        double field6;
+    }

+    @Test
+    public void inheritanceExampleTest() {
+        Child child = new Child();
+        child.field1 = "2.2";
+        child.field2 = 5;
+        child.field4 = "6";
+        child.field5 = 3;

+        Calculator<Child> calculator = MXFactory.createCalculator(Child.class);
+        calculator.calculate(child);

+        System.out.println("Field 3 result: " + child.field3);
+        System.out.println("Field 6 result: " + child.field6);
+    }

+Output:

+    Field 3 result: 32.2
+    Field 6 result: 96.6

 ## PiTest report